-If you live through posterior hip replacement then you should avoid some poses initially including pigeon stressed the hip in flexion, seated twist, forward fold, and downward dog.
+If you live through posterior hip replacement then you should avoid some poses initially including pigeon-stressed the hip in flexion, seated twist, forward fold, and downward dog.
 Although an anterior hip replacement has a lower risk of location, however, you must avoid the poses involving the extension of the hip.
-Avoid or be very careful with few poses such as triangle, pigeon, crescent lunge, warrior 1, and warrior 2.
+Avoid or be very careful with a few poses such as triangle, pigeon, crescent lunge, warrior 1, and warrior 2.

 Yoga Poses to Help You Recover After Hip Replacement